 I once asked Neil deGrasse Tyson how he speaks so beautifully.— David Perell (@david_perell) August 23, 2021

 His answer: Write all the time and talk about the things you've already written. pic.twitter.com/94TWUxJRPM

 Gain a better understanding of various topics of interests

 As mentioned earlier, I intend writing about topics I am interested in.
 These topics could range from emerging technologies to social issues.
-I would be applying some of my academic research skills from university so as to ensure that I don’t end up spouting nonsense, and that the views expressed are informed to a certain degree.
+For more serious topics, I would be applying some of my academic research skills from university to ensure that I don’t end up spouting nonsense, and that the views expressed are informed to a certain degree.
 I hope to in doing so, supplement my knowledge in these fields.

 Remind my future-self of who I am today

 As a firm embracer of the growth mindset, committing myself to always learning and growing, it’d be nice to occasionally go back in time to see who I am today and see whether some of my views have changed.
 Journaling might be the closest thing to having my future-self, time-travel to the past to speak to my current self.
 Hopefully, he wouldn’t cringe too much at the person I am today.

 My final reason for wanting to write/blog regularly is showcasing my thoughts via a medium that is easily accessible to interested parties.
 Although I am mainly doing this for myself, as the projected audience for this blog is quite small (or even more realistically, non-existent), it is still nice to have a corner on the internet where people can go to read about my thoughts.
 If the thoughts are good enough, they could perhaps start a conversation, spread empathy, or inspire a folk or two.